 Elementary Education and Pre-School-3 Program

 Elementary Education Majors with a concentration in Pre-School-3 is a program designed to prepare individuals seeking to become teachers in grades preschool through six.
 Individuals completing this program sequence will be able to apply for both a K-6 certification and a P-3 certification.
-The program's course sequence provides individuals with the ability to provide expertise in creating developmentally appropriate learning environments, designing curriculum, learning how children develop and learn, and develop the skills and knowledge to inspire lifelong learning.
+The program's course sequence provides individuals with the ability to provide expertise in creating developmentally appropriate learning environments, designing curriculum, learning how children develop and learn, and developing the skills and knowledge to inspire lifelong learning.

 Sophomore Year (7 credits)